DIGI-UW/odoo-openelis-connector/README.md

 To update the Odoo initializer addon:

-1. Replace the contents of `configs/odoo/addons/odoo_initializer/` with the new version
+1. Replace the `configs/odoo/addons/odoo_initializer.zip` file with the new version
-2. Restart the Odoo service: `docker-compose restart odoo`
+2. Restart the Odoo services: `docker-compose restart odoo.openelis.org odoo.initializer.openelis.org`

 ## Troubleshooting